 Please note that there is a limit of 1,500 characters, including spaces, for this section.

-For several years now we have encountered atrocious allegations regarding organ harvesting and trafficking in organs in Israel, in international and professional forums (both legal and medical), in the media, in books published recently and more.
-These include claims of harvesting of organs from Palestinian prisoners, to publicly alleging that Israeli emergency hospitals in Haiti and other disaster-struck areas we placed there solely to harvest organs for Israelis.
+For several years now, we have encountered atrocious allegations that Israel conducts large-scale organ harvesting and trafficking.
+These include highly publicized claims, in international and professional forums (both legal and medical), that Israel harvests organs from Palestinian prisoners.
+Some have gone so far as to suggest that Israeli emergency hospitals in Haiti and other disaster-struck areas were placed there solely to harvest organs for Israelis.

-These horrible claims rise time and again, To better address this issue, I have initiated a project, along with several legal and medical colleagues.
-We have been promoting Israel's participation in international forums to present the ground-breaking measures and great strides Israel has taken to promote the global fight against trafficking in persons and regularization of organ transplant, we are advocating towards Israel's membership in the Europe Convention against Trafficking in Human Organs, and have drafted a 18-pages paper on the Israeli situation, available on-line and distributed to relevant professionals to assist them in presenting our case.
+In light of the recent rise of such claims, I have initiated a project, along with several colleagues in the fields of law and public health, to set the facts straight and highlight, in international forums, the ground-breaking measures Israel has taken to promote the global fight against trafficking in persons and regulation of organ transplants.
+As part of this national effort, we are advocating for Israel's membership in the [Council of?]
+Europe Convention against Trafficking in Human Organs, and have drafted an 18-page paper, available on-line and distributed to relevant professionals, in order to assist them in countering the disinformation that has been spreading.

-I am somewhat humbled by the question of how the HKS experience will enable me to strengthen my ability to address this specific challenge, but I hope that it will give me a wider perspective, better tools in the realm of global aspects, and hopefully the ability to extract greater influence to present the truth on this issue and better relay Israel's case.
+I am certain that the HKS experience will give me a wider perspective in the realm of global governance and public policy, which will in turn provide me with deeper knowledge and diversified tools that will enable me to to broaden our information campaign and successfully instill an awareness, within the international community, of Israel's deep commitment and extensive action in the public health sector, for individuals of all races and religions..